Research we fund

 The APGI's ongoing mission is to further develop the existing world-class resource comprising biological samples and comprehensive information on pancreatic cancer patients from diagnosis onwards, including clinical, genomic and outcome data and to use this resource to improve pancreatic cancer care in the era of personalised medicine.
 Biospecimens are materials taken from the human body, such as tissue or blood, that can be used for cancer diagnosis and analysis.
 When patients have a biopsy or surgery often a small amount of the specimen removed can be stored and used for research.
 Biospecimens contain an extraordinary amount of biological information, written in the language of cells, genes and proteins.
 Researchers can then frame questions that will be answered by looking at these biospecimens, for example, they often use the biospecimen to identify the biological characteristics of cancer cells over time, and then correlate those patterns with the clinical picture - and investigate how different patients experience progression of the disease.

 Australasian Gastro-Intestinal Trials Group and NHMRC Clinical Trials Centre

 Funded from 2010 - 2012.
 An Australia-wide multi-centre cancer clinical trial funded by PanKind.
 The project looked at taking an innovative approach to research into understanding pancreatic cancer and individualising patient treatment.
 This trial is now closed.

-Jeremy Humphris, Gastroenterologist and PhD student is the recipient of the first PanKind scholarship.
+Jeremy Humphris, Gastroenterologist and PhD student was the recipient of the first PanKind scholarship in 2012.

 Grant recipients are selected through a competitive, formal grant process, reviewed by our Scientific Advisory Panel.
 Previous recipients have generated high impact publications that have significantly increased our understanding of pancreatic cancer.